Undergraduate Research Program

 Students team up with an INSPIRE UTC faculty sponsor and successfully apply to the OURE Program.
 OURE scholarships are $500.
 Projects start at the beginning of the summer or fall semester and end at the conclusion of the following spring semester.

-To receive an additional scholarship ($500) from the INSPIRE UTC, students must meet the following requirements:
+To receive an additional research stipend ($500) from the INSPIRE UTC, students must meet the following requirements:

 - Maintain a minimum 3.5 GPA.

 - Work with an INSPIRE UTC faculty member on an INSPIRE UTC funded research project.

 - Actively participate for the full length of the project as agreed with the faculty sponsor.

 - Prepare and submit a final report, per the requirements of OURE.

 - Prepare a research poster and present it at the Missouri S&T Undergraduate Research Conference, Undergraduate Research Day at the Capitol event, and INSPIRE UTC Annual Meeting (optional).